19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Floating Disk.md

 The disk floats around 3~5 feet above the ground at all times.

-The disk automatically remains within 30 feet of you.
+The disk must remain within range at all times.

 The disk cannot traverse sudden elevation changes larger than 10 feet; the spell ends if the disk is in free fall for more than 5 feet.